robsontenorio/laravel-docker/README.md

 Production-ready Laravel image powered by **FrankenPHP**.

-This image automatically detects if your application is using Laravel Octane and:
+## Features

-- Starts in `worker` mode when Octane is present.
+- Laravel Octane support.
-- Falls back to `classic` mode otherwise.

-Also included:
 - Schedule worker.
 - Laravel Horizon worker.
-- PostgreSQL and MySQL drivers + cli tools.
+- PostgreSQL / MySQL drivers and cli tools.
 - Common PHP extensions.
 - Composer / Node / Yarn / NPM.
 - OhMyZSH terminal.

+## Important

+💢 After installing **Laravel Octane** or **Laravel Horizon** , for the first time, you must restart the container.

+💢 The restart is necessary because these processes are initiated through the `start.sh` script.

+💢 You can monitor the image startup progress by checking the container logs.

 ## Usage